saveourtool/diktat/README.md

 3) We added a bunch of visitors, checkers and fixers that will extended KTlint functionaliity with code style rules;
 4) We have proposed a code style for Kotlin language.

-Before you make a pull request, make sure the build is clean as we have a lot of tests and other prechecks:
+Before you make a pull request, make sure the build is clean as we have lot of tests and other prechecks:

 ```bash
 $ mvn clean install